allebb/conductor/README.md

 You may wish to then have a remote server 'pull' and 'archive' these backups of which will be located in ``/var/conductor/backups/``.

-Application backups use Conductor's manifest-based archive format and include the complete application directory plus its external Nginx configuration and environment file, WAF configuration, Basic Auth password file, cron file, Supervisor worker configurations, application and security logs, deployment keys, Certbot certificate/archive/renewal data, and—when present—the compressed database dump and application database credentials.
+Application backups use Conductor's manifest-based archive format and include the complete application directory plus its external Nginx configuration and environment file, WAF configuration, Basic Auth password file, cron file, enabled and disabled Supervisor worker configurations, application and security logs, deployment keys, Certbot certificate/archive/renewal data, and—when present—the compressed database dump and application database credentials.
 Restore and rollback require this current archive format and restore the same artifacts before reloading the affected services.

 When an application restore includes LetsEncrypt certificate data, Conductor prompts to re-issue the restored certificate after Nginx and the application have restarted.
 Accepting the default answer forces an immediate Certbot renewal; declining keeps the restored certificate unchanged and will likely fail to automatically renew in future, and will require you to dun ``--force-renew``.